1910 Costa Rica earthquakes: Aftermath

 Many aftershocks were recorded; up to five were felt each day.
 Fearing a larger earthquake would strike, many residents took refuge in the streets.
-The following day, the municipal government agreed to construct shelters in the eastern and western perts of the city to house the affected.
+The following day, the municipal government agreed to construct shelters in the eastern and western parts of the city to house the affected.
 Many public buildings including schools and banks were closed until 16 April.
 The government of El Salvador provided US$ 3,500 of gold to assist the affected.

 After the 4 May earthquake, at 11:30 p.m., trains arrived at Cartago with volunteers to help transport the injured to San José.
 President Cleto González Víquez and several government officials also arrived on train.
 Nine days of national mourning was declared.
 Many of the dead were immediately buried in mass graves to avoid the spread of diseases.
 The following day, many people from across the country arrived in Cartago to find their relatives or witness the disaster.
 Looting was a common occurrence.
 Reconstruction efforts were carried out and completed before the end of the year.
 Electrical services and water pipes were fully restored and replaced with modern ones.
 The destruction prompted President Víquez to propose new seismic codes to prevent a similar disaster.
 The new regulation did not permit adobe, brick, stone and other heavy construction materials.
 This action has been regarded as one of the first seismic risk measures taken in Costa Rica.